amitmanchella/api-integration-snippet-library/README.md

 # API Integration Snippet Library

-A curated, up-to-date library of API integration snippets (Stripe, Twilio, GitHub) with a modern searchable web app and MCP server for Claude Desktop integration.
+A curated, up-to-date library of API integration snippets (Stripe, Twilio, GitHub, and more) with a modern searchable web app and a dynamic MCP server for Claude Desktop integration.

+---

+## Demo

+See a video demo of the MCP server in Claude Desktop: [Loom Video](https://www.loom.com/share/b2429b1bc9714d9eaee72f61ca86e467?sid=7415c62b-3489-4910-adcf-e9306b508e20)

+---

 ## Directory Structure
 ```